 Lung cancer originates from tissues of the lung, usually from cells lining the air passages.
 The two main types are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
-These types are diagnosed based on how the cells look under a microscope.
+This is diagnosed based on how the cells look under a microscope.

 Non-small cell lung cancer (NSCLC)

 NSCLC is the more common type of lung cancer, comprising of approximately 80% of lung cancers.
 It is less aggressive than SCLC.
-NSCLC tends to grow and spread more slowly.
 If discovered early, surgery and/or radiation therapy, chemotherapy may offer a chance of cure.

 Small cell lung cancer (SCLC)

-SCLC is fast-growing and rapidly spreads to the bloodstream and other parts of the body.
+SCLC is fast-growing and rapidly spreads through the bloodstream and lymphatics to other parts of the body.
 It is often advanced at diagnosis.
 It is usually treated with chemotherapy alone or in combination with radiotherapy.

 What Causes It?

 Other risk factors for lung cancer include being exposed to radiation such as radon (a radioactive gas), asbestos, arsenic, chromium, nickel, soot and tar in workplaces, living in places with air pollution and getting older.
 People with family members who had lung cancer may be at slightly increased risk of the disease.
 People who have had lung cancer are at increased risk of developing a second lung tumour.

 Early lung cancer often does not cause symptoms.
 But as the cancer grows, common symptoms may include:

 - A cough that gets worse or does not go away

 - Breathing difficulties, such as shortness of breath

 - Constant chest pain